MartinRowe/jekyllblog/_posts/2015-04-04-tufte-againfrommadoko.md

 with a focus on simplicity and plain text readability.

 grr
+**This is in madoku.
+Try and move it to madoku with some formatting and see what happens**

 * Read the [reference manual].
 * Explore the upper-right toolbox menu to discover how Markdown works.